syncfusion/blazor-docs/src/navigations/context-menu/getting-started.md

----
-title: "Getting Started with Blazor Context Menu Component"
-component: "Context Menu"
-description: "This section helps to learn how to create the Context Menu in Blazor application with its basic features in step-by-step procedure."
----

 # Getting Started with Blazor Context Menu Component

 This section briefly explains about how to include Context Menu Component in your Blazor server-side  application.
 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.